-Meat in Korean is 고기 (gogi).
-These are used as the main ingredient for plenty of food that Koreans and people all around the globe enjoy.
+The word for “meat” in Korean is 고기 (gogi).
+These are used as the main ingredient for plenty of Korean food that Koreans and people all around the globe enjoy.

 Marinated beef slices in Korean are called 불고기 (bulgogi).
 This meat is often served in barbecue places or can also be stir-fried.

-Pork belly in Korean is called 삼겹살 (samgyeopsal).
-These are pork strips which are also often grilled in Korean barbecue restaurants.
-You can eat it with rice, lettuce or side dishes like kimchi.
+Pork belly meat in Korean is called 삼겹살 (samgyeopsal).
+These are pork strips that are also often grilled in Korean barbecue restaurants.
+You can eat it with rice, lettuce, or side dishes like kimchi.
 Whichever flavor suits your palate!

-For more vocabulary for the different meats and meat dishes, you can check out our article on meat in Korean!
+For more vocabulary about the different meats and meat dishes, you can check out our article on meat in Korean!